 WorkOS is a security & access tool with a free tier.
 We looked at what you actually get, what real users say, and whether the price matches the value.
 Here's our take.

-๐ฐ Bottom line: Free gets you enterprise-ready authentication infrastructure providing sso, directory sync, scim, and audit logs so saas apps can sell to enterprises faster
+💰 Bottom line: Free gets you enterprise authentication infrastructure that adds sso, directory sync, scim provisioning, and audit logs to your application, enabling b2b saas companies to close enterprise deals faster without building complex identity features in-house

 For Free, here's what that buys you: